Nordgedanken/ProjectStreet/html/user/join.md

 * Download and install [BOINC](http://boinc.berkeley.edu/download.php)
 * Download and install [Virtualbox](https://www.virtualbox.org/wiki/Downloads)
     * *Note:* On Windows use the "+Virtualbox" link when downloading BOINC and it will do this step for you.
 * Run BOINC and select "Add New Project".
-When prompted enter "cosmologyathome.org" and create your account.
+When prompted enter "projectstreet.nordgedanken.de" and create your account.
 * That's it!
 Your computer will now automatically download and run jobs.